Thinhrichkidz/Fashion_Store_ReactJs/README.md

-# Howw to run the React Web App
+# How to run the React Web App

 First you need to install the NodeJs to your project: